hadley/adv-r/Functions.md

 * How everything that happens in R is a result of a function call,  even if it doesn't look like it

-* The three ways of supplying arguments to a function, how call a function given a list of arguments, and the impact of lazy evaluation.
+* The three ways of supplying arguments to a function, how to call a function given a list of arguments, and the impact of lazy evaluation.

 * About two types of special functions: infix and replacement functions.